angelsoffury/Leave_Management_App/README.md

  $ rails serevr
  ...

-5.Find your application in http://localhost:3000/ (by default)
+ 5. Find your application in http://localhost:3000/ (by default)